I just completed my first term of political office as Mayor of North Frontenac in Ontario, Canada and I am gearing up for another four years.

 - Electricity generation;

 - Water harvesting;

 - Health and Wellness Center – medical, massage, physiotherapy, chiropractor etc.

 - First Nation Center – tanning, crafts, and education

 - ECO Tourism – trails and wilderness experiences

 - Guided Back Country Camping & Wilderness Survival Program

 Since launching this project, it has attracted local and international attention.
-I believe that the above projects will attract new residents and children for our school, diversify our demographics, support existing businesses, attract new business, and provide unique tourism opportunities.
+I believe that the above projects will attract new residents and children to our school, diversify our demographics, support existing businesses, attract new businesses, and provide unique tourism opportunities.
 All involved projects will utilize the contributionism model and will attract a variety of full and part time jobs.

 I am currently working on an investor forum model.
 This forum will be established to allow investors to pool their money together to reduce their own individual risk, as is the case with most current investments.
 The forum will be responsible for reviewing project applications and prioritizing, approving, and distributing the funds.

 Since the planning of the program has begun, a group has shown interest in investing in our community.
 The group, who has requested to remain anonymous, is interested in donating up to $8 million to initiate the major projects that have been identified to begin in the next year.
 This group is interested in the community’s innovative plan to improve its citizens’ well-being, support the environment, and create a financially stable township.
 The funds would be a one-time donation and any other projects could be financed through interest-free loans.